bradsorph/bin_bradz/README.md

 Scripts for managing data on a USB stick while traveling.

 - **datasync.sh**
   Run this script from your destination USB stick path.
-It syncs the directories listed in the file `tosync.txt` (absolute paths required).
+It syncs the directories listed in the file `tosync.txt` (absolute paths required - do not use '/' at the end if you want separate directories in the destination).

 - **listModified.sh**
   After returning from travel, run this script from the USB stick path.